Cookie preferences

 Why did you create this innovation?

-An estimated 1 in 8 children in India is neurodivergent.
-Inclusive policies exist on paper, but everyday attitudes and system readiness still lag.
-This leads to inadequate implementation and systemic exclusion, which begins in schools and compounds across the lifespan.
+An estimated 1 in 8 children in India is neurodivergent, and 1 in 8 families navigating an atypical life.
+Inclusive policies exist, but everyday attitudes and system readiness lag, leading to inadequate implementation of support and systemic exclusion which begins in schools and compounds across the lifespan.

-Neurodivergent children miss crucial opportunities for identity formation, social interaction, and skill-building which affect later independence, employment, and participation in society.
+Neurodivergent children miss crucial opportunities for identity formation, social interaction, and skill-building that affect later independence and participation in society.
+Siblings, meanwhile, grieve, adapt, and navigate their role in isolation.

-#InclusiveDuniya was created to build this change ground-up, by helping people - students, teachers and the wider community - become active allies who understand neurodiversity and actively practice inclusion in their own spaces to make it a lived reality.
+Change happens with active allies. #InclusiveDuniya was created to build this allyship ground-up, by helping people - students, teachers and the community - understand neurodiversity and actively make their spaces more inclusive.

 What does your innovation look like in practice?

-Open-access content to deepen understanding of neurodivergence and lived experiences - from our Insta-comic (Naina’s Inclusive Duniya) to micro-learning resources on allyship, and our TuesdaysForTeachers Youtube series on neuro-inclusive teaching
+Open-access content informs and educates teachers, students and the community - from our Insta-comic (Naina’s Inclusive Duniya) to micro-learning resources on allyship and inclusive teaching practices, and research on lived experiences.

-Conversation formats (Inclusive Duniya Circles and SEL Curriculum centred on our comic) to seed an inclusivity mindset in children - designed to be light-touch and led by anyone aged 14+
+Inclusive Duniya Circles and SEL Huddles are formats centred on our comic to seed an inclusivity mindset in children; designed as light-touch, and to be led by anyone aged 14+

-We also foster three growing communities of Youth Champions, inclusive teachers, and volunteer allies allowing all those who engage with us to stay connected to the cause and continue as lifelong allies for inclusion.
+We also foster growing communities of Youth Champions, inclusive teachers, and volunteer allies, keeping them connected to the mission of an #InclusiveDuniya.

 How has it been spreading?

 The initiative began as India’s first neurodiversity comic.
-As we identified emerging needs in schools and communities, Inclusive Duniya developed into a programme to address those needs.
+As we identified emerging needs in schools and communities, Inclusive Duniya developed into a programme to address them.

-- Naina's Inclusive Duniya comic and Circles was featured in HundrEd Global Collection 2025
+- Naina's Inclusive Duniya was featured in HundrEd Global Collection 2025

-- Our allyship-focused work was recognised by Nayi Disha Caregiver Changemaker Award
+- Our allyship-focused work was given the Nayi Disha Caregiver Changemaker Award

-- One of our student-led inclusion projects won the Ciena Solutions Challenge 2025 Sustainability Award
+- A student-led project won the Ciena Solutions Challenge 2025 Sustainability Award

 If I want to try it, what should I do?